 The built-in date and time functions of SQLite understand date/times in all of the formats above, and can freely change between them.
 Which format you use, is entirely up to your application.

 Because SQLite is flexible and forgiving with regard to datatypes, table columns can be created that have no specified datatype at all.
 For example:

 CREATE TABLE t1(a,b,c,d);

 The table "t1" has four columns "a", "b", "c", and "d" that have no particular datatype assigned.
 You can store anything you want in any of those columns.

 SQLite has parsed foreign key constraints for time out of mind, but added the ability to actually enforce those constraints much later, with version 3.6.19 (2009-10-14).
 By the time foreign key constraint enforcement was added, there were already countless millions of databases in circulation that contained foreign key constraints, some of which were not correct.
 To avoid breaking those legacy databases, foreign key constraint enforcement is turned off by default in SQLite.

 Applications can activate foreign key enforcement at run-time using the PRAGMA foreign_keys statement.
 Or, foreign key enforcement can be activated at compile-time using the -DSQLITE_DEFAULT_FOREIGN_KEYS=1 compile-time option.

-SQLite does not impose this restriction.
+SQLite does not enforce this restriction.
 The output columns from an aggregate query can be arbitrary expressions that include columns not found in GROUP BY clause.
 This feature has two uses: